iszczesniak/cpp/templates/index.md

 function name we can provide **template arguments** in `<>`.
 Instantiation **substitutes** a template argument for a template parameter in a template, i.e., puts an argument where a parameter is.
+We also say that a parameter accepts an argument.

 # Template parameters